DataSolutionSoftware/Portfolio/README.md

 # Portfolio

 In 2023, Alexander  was honoured to be named one of the **Top 50 Technologists in the UK** by the Industry.
-This recognition underscores my contributions to technology and my dedication to fostering innovation, excellence, and best practices, while upholding standards and governance in digital transformation initiatives and achieving impactful results.
+This recognition underscores his contributions to technology and his dedication to fostering innovation, excellence, and best practices, while upholding standards and governance in digital transformation initiatives and achieving impactful results.

 ![image](https://github.com/kukuu/portfolio/blob/main/top-50.png)